Blonde versus brunette rivalry: Historical context

 Competition and rivalry between blondes and brunette women dates back at least as far as Ancient Greece, where the blonde-haired love goddess, Aphrodite, "... inspired ambitious imitations among the dark-haired courtesans of ancient Greece."
 Helen of Troy, another Greek blonde, was also idolized by the men of her era.
 In response to men's reaction to blonde women, brunettes employed a variety of ways to lighten their hair, a practice that continues to the modern era.
 Ancient Romans also favored blonde women over brunettes, a social favoritism that continued well into the Middle Ages, particularly in art and literature.
+Nineteenth-century American literature had very specific associations with each color: "The maiden with blue eyes and blonde hair is invariably 'innocent,' 'good,' and 'pure'; while the dark lady is 'impetuous,' 'ardent,' and 'passionate.'"